Soteria: Efficient Symbolic Execution as a Functional Library: : for Rust

 \rusteria operates on ULLBC (Unstructured Low-Level Borrow Calculus) code~\cite{aeneas-rust-verification-ho-2022}, a representation of MIR (Mid-level Intermediate Representation) designed with formal analysis in mind.

-As shown in \cref{fig:rust-pipeline}, \rusteria has two frontends for parsing Rust: \begin{enumerate*} \item \emph{Obol}, our own front-end which directly hooks into the Rust compiler public API to extract ULLBC, and is tailored for efficiently extracting monomorphised code; and \item Charon~\cite{ho2025charonanalysisframeworkrust}, which is currently slower and supports a smaller surface of the Rust language, but supports polymorphic code and is therefore suitable for our planned future work. \end{enumerate*} We also provide a Kani-compatible API, allowing users to run \rusteria as a drop-in replacement for Kani~\cite{how-open-source-thekaniteam-2023} and run (existing) Kani tests with \rusteria.
+As shown in \cref{fig:rust-pipeline}, \rusteria has two frontends for parsing Rust: \begin{enumerate*} \item \emph{Obol}, our own front-end which directly hooks into the Rust compiler public API to extract ULLBC, and is tailored for efficiently extracting monomorphised code; and \item Charon~\cite{ho2025charonanalysisframeworkrust}, which is currently slower and supports a smaller surface of the Rust language, but supports polymorphic code and is therefore suitable for our planned future work on enabling polymorphic symbolic execution in \rusteria. \end{enumerate*} We also provide a Kani-compatible API, allowing users to run \rusteria as a drop-in replacement for Kani~\cite{how-open-source-thekaniteam-2023} and run (existing) Kani tests with \rusteria.

-We design symbolic values by lifting \myinline{Bv_values} to Rust as defined in the appendix (\cref{fig:rust-values} in \cref{app:rusteria}).
-As we discuss shortly, the pointer type in \rusteria is parametric to enable \emph{both} monomorphic analysis (which \rusteria currently provides) and polymorphic analysis (which we intend to implement in the future).
+We design symbolic values by lifting \myinline{Bv_values} to Rust as defined in the \ifbool{extendedversion}{appendix (\cref{fig:rust-values} in \cref{app:rusteria})}{extended version~\cite{extended-version}}.
 The \rusteria interpreter straightforwardly traverses the ULLBC AST from the found entry points (a \myinline{main} function, or functions annotated with \myinline{#[kani::proof]}), executing statements and evaluating expressions.
 The execution is wrapped inside a state monad, itself wrapped in the \lstinline|Symex| monad of \sot, allowing the state and variable store to be threaded through SE.
 The lifting above shows an excerpt of the interpreter for executing the \myinline{Nop} and \myinline{Assign} statements.